Josel of Rosheim: Refutation of Luther's charges

 In 1546, Josel was called upon to interfere in behalf of the whole body of German Jews, who suffered much during the Smalkaldic war.
 Through Granvella, the influential counselor of the emperor, Josel obtained an imperial order to the army and a mandate to the Christian population in favor of the Jews, so that they were not molested in the course of the war.
 As a proof of their gratitude Josel caused the Jews to provide the imperial army with victuals wherever it passed.
 In recognition of the great services rendered by Josel to the emperor on this occasion and previously, Charles V renewed at Augsburg in 1548 the safe-conduct for Josel and his family, which thereby received the right of free passage throughout the German empire and free residence wherever Jews were allowed to live.
 Josel's life as well as all of his belongings was thus protected by a special imperial order.
 Even in the last years of his life Josel was able to make himself useful to Charles V. In 1552 he sent to the emperor at Innsbruck by a special messenger a warning that Elector Moritz of Saxony intended to invade Tyrol, and the emperor was thus enabled at the last moment to effect his escape.

 Death

-Josel worked for the welfare of his people to the last, dying suddenly in March 1554.
+Josel worked for the welfare of his people to the last, however, it is not known exactly when he died except that he was alive in 1555 but died shortly after.
 He is believed to have died in Rosheim, although there is no written record of his death, nor does a tombstone survive.
-No successor was able to win as favorable a status for the Jews of the Holy Roman Empire.
+No successor was able to win as favorable of a status for the German Jews of the Holy Roman Empire.

-His descendants include Elijah Loans, the wife of Rabbi Joseph Hahn, author of the Yosif Ometz, and their grandson Rabbi Joseph Kosman, author of Noheg Katzon Yosef.
+His descendants include Eliyahu ben Moshe Ashkenazi, more known as Eliyahu Baal Shem Elijah Loans, the wife of Rabbi Joseph Hahn, author of the Yosif Ometz, and their grandson Rabbi Joseph Kosman, author of Noheg Katzon Yosef.

-A biography of his life, titled ”Rabbi Joselman of Rosheim” was written by Rabbi Marcus Lehman.
+A biography of his life, titled ”Rabbi Joselman of Rosheim” was written by Rabbi Dr. Marcus (Meir) Lehmann, a Rabbi and prolific writer in the late 1800s.
+His book also includes much of R. Joselman's diary.
 This work has been translated into English twice, the second time abridged.

 Literary activity

-In his active life, Josel always found time to study religious literature, and besides his apologetic pamphlets he wrote several religious and ethical works, which in part are still extant.
+Josel was influenced by the Jewish apologist and polemicist Abraham Bibago.
+In his active life, Josel always found time to study Torah, religious literature, and besides his apologetic pamphlets, he wrote several religious and ethical works, which in part are still extant.
 His most important books are: